The most common way of computing numerical derivative of a function

 Do you have a published reference for the O(h^4) approximation for the mixed 2nd partial derivatives?
 Thanks.

-Here is formula for the
+Here is formula for the order of approximation:

 Hi Pavel -